-% of your plants and offices that were assessed (by entity or statutory authorities or third parties) Health and safety practices 100% All operational sites are ISO 45001:2018 or OHSAS 18001:2007 certified and undergo third-party audits every three years for certification renewal.
-Additionally, the Vedanta Sustainability Assurance Process (VSAP) is implemented to ensure compliance with the Vedanta Sustainability Framework (VSF) across all Business Units.
-These audits are conducted regularly by an independent third-party organisation to assess adherence to sustainability standards.
-Working Conditions 100% As part of the VSAP Module assessment, labour practices, including working conditions, are a key focus area.
-All operational sites undergo annual third-party audits to evaluate and verify compliance with these labour standards, reinforcing Vedanta's commitment to ethical and sustainable workplace practices.
+% of your plants and offices that w

+Health and safety practices 100%

+All operational sites are ISO 45001:2 every three years for certification rer (VSAP) is implemented to ensure co all Business Units.
+These audits are assess adherence to sustainability s

+Working Conditions 100%

+As part of the VSAP Module assess focus area.
+All operational sites under with these labour standards, reinforce practices.